Work from home vs telecommuting

 Stay in Touch

-Communication is vital to successful work from home telecommute operations.
-Aside from making sure to regularly socialise and head out when possible, it’s also important to maintain communication with your manager and team.
+Communication is vital to successful work from home and telecommuting operations.
+Aside from making sure to regularly socialise where you can, it’s also important to maintain communication with your manager and team.
 There should be a plan that lays out when and how to check-in so that you can discuss projects and concerns.

 Create Policies

-Similarly, employers need to draw up remote working policies and procedures to help teams effectively navigate the challenges of telecommuting.
+Similarly, employers must draw up policies and procedures to help teams effectively navigate the challenges of telecommuting.
 You may want to research the policy plans of companies that are successful in this regard.
-It’s also a good idea to consult business operations experts, who can keep you abreast with key rules and regulations.
+It’s also a good idea to consult business operations experts, as they can keep you aware of key rules and regulations.

 When drafting your policy, be sure to account for the permanence of your telecommuting arrangements.
 This can assist with determining who can continue working from home on a temporary or permanent basis, and which employees are necessary in an internal capacity.
 You should also outline how team members will approach work.
 Ask questions like:

-• Are there any factors hampering performance when telecommuting?
+• Are there any factors which may affect performance when telecommuting?

 • Do any roles require changes to the job description?